 - 1 cup blueberries

-- 2 tbsp melted butter (plus more for serving)
+- 2 tablespoons melted butter (plus more for serving)

 - Warmed pure maple or pancake syrup for serving

 - Zest and juice the lemon.